The geometry of Gaussian double Markovian distributions: Examples, counterexamples, and conjectures

-\begin{example} Continuing \Cref{ex:SelfdualNonsmooth}, suppose that $G = H$ is the complete graph on $N = 12\cdots n$ minus the edge $12$.
+\begin{example} Consider the double Markovian CI structure arising from $G = H = \graph4{Eij,Eik,Ejl,Ekl}$, namely $\set{(14|), (14|23),(23|), (23|14)}$.
+A computation in \texttt{Macaulay2} shows that (the Zariski closure of) the model $\M(G,H)$ has three irreducible components while it was determined in~\cite[Example~4.1]{drton2010smoothness} that the correlation model $\M_1(G,H) = \M(G,H) \cap \PD_{4,1}$ has four.
+Thus there are algebraic differences between $\M_{1}(G,H)$ and~$\M(G,H)$. \end{example} \begin{example} Continuing \Cref{ex:SelfdualNonsmooth}, suppose that $G = H$ is the complete graph on $N = 12\cdots n$ minus the edge $12$.
 These double Markovian models are singular at the identity matrix but the models of all proper minors of $\CIS{G,G}$ are smooth.
 According to \cite[Proposition~4.2]{drton2010smoothness} with $C_1 = \emptyset$ and $C_2 = N \setminus 12$, the singular locus of this model is again a Gaussian CI~model and it is described as a submodel of $\M(G,G)$ by the CI~statements

 All but one of them are simple zero constraints on the covariance matrix.
 By Schur complement, the remaining almost-principal minor equals

 By all the marginal independence statements in \eqref{eq:pathConnSingular:marginals}, the vectors $\Sigma_{1,C_2}$ and $\Sigma_{C_2,2}$ as well as the entry $\sigma_{12}$ are zero, so the right-hand side of this equality vanishes, and $(12|C_2)$ is implied by the marginal statements.
 Thus, the singular locus is in fact a \emph{linear subspace} of $\Sym^2(\RR^n)$ of codimension $2n-3$, intersected with~$\PD_n$.
 This shows that double Markovian models can have singular loci of arbitrarily large dimension.